Hilary Mantel

 The Best Historical Novels, recommended by Vanora Bennett

-The Gothic puts flesh on the bones of our darkest fears, novelist Sarah Perry tells Five Books.
+The Gothic puts flesh on the bones of our darkest fears, British novelist Sarah Perry tells Five Books.
 Here, she chooses five favourite novels in this ‘irresistible’ genre.

 The Best Historical Fiction: The 2021 Walter Scott Prize Shortlist, recommended by Katharine Grant